 Queries relating to premises closed as a consequence of lockdown

-For a period of up to 60 days from the commencement date of the relevant lockdown, RSA will not apply certain restrictions in cover that usually apply as standard in RSA policies for unoccupied properties.
+From the commencement date of the relevant lockdown, RSA will not apply certain restrictions in cover that usually apply as standard in RSA policies for unoccupied properties.

 Customers will be expected to take the following measures when closing their building or premises: